Welcome to today's edition of the Rush 24-7 podcast.

 It's not just the rich they're going to tax.

-And we're back, L Rush, both serving humanity.
+And we're back, El Rushboat, serving humanity.

 Your guiding light and shining star behind the golden EIB microphone.

-And when I look at some of these idiots that these focus group people find to play with their little gadgets and meters during the debate, you know what I think?
+You know, when I look at some of this post-debate analysis, and when I look at some of these idiots that these focus group people find to play with their little gadgets and meters during the debate, you know what I think?

 I think there's so much psychology in this.